byuitechops/for-the-strength-of-developers/Resources/DataStructureManipulationInstructions.md

 # Data structure manipulation

+## Goals

+1. Practice using JavaScript array methods
+1. Practice changing one data structure to another data structure
+1. Practice learning a new library from their documentation
+1. Practice using the Project Capture Document
+1. Practice designing a project

 ## Instructions

-You will be provided a data set that is in csv format.
-A csv is a text file that stores data in a table format.
-The are tipicially made from programs like MS Excel and Google Sheets.
+You will be provided a data set that is in CSV format.
+A CSV is a text file that stores data in a table format.
+CSV stands for comma separated values.
+They are typically made from programs like MS Excel and Google Sheets.
 CSV is kind of like the jpg of spreadsheets.
 Meaning, it is a generic "middle" format for spreadsheets.

-The data decribes 100 cities.
+The data describes 100 cities.
 Each row is a fake city that has a Population, State and Country.
-You will need to change the data structure from a 1 dementional array of cities in to a array of Countries objects.
+You will need to change the data structure from a 1 dimensional array of cities in to a array of Countries objects.
 Each country obj will have a `name` key and `states` key.
 The `states` will be array of  that each have a list of

 the CSV data is strucrueed like this looks like this: